awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 statistics for the job.
 For more information on the possible statuses and their meaning, see [Deletion Job Statuses](#deletion-job-statuses).

-You can also start jobs and check their status directly via the API.
+You can also start jobs and check their status using the API.
 For more information, see the [API Documentation].

 Job events are continuously emitted whilst a job is running.
 These events are